ePages-de/epages-devportal/_posts/2021/2021-12-16-how-the-graphic-design-innovation-lab-boosted-my-creativity.md

 about_authors: ["svoelz"]
 ---

-On December 02 and 03, I participated in the Tomorrow Academy's "Graphic Design Innovation Lab" workshop.
+On 02 and 03 December, I participated in the Tomorrow Academy's "Graphic Design Innovation Lab" workshop.
 In this post, I would like to share and reflect on some of my impressions and thoughts about the event.

 ## The speakers and the workshop